 by Helen Hill for MGHPCC

-A team from the University of Maine uses a Northeast Cyberteam Program seed grant to upgrade a public climate data vizualisation tool developed at the U Maine Climate Change Institute.
+A team from the University of Maine uses a Northeast Cyberteam Program seed grant to upgrade a public climate data visualisation tool developed at the U Maine Climate Change Institute.

 University of Maine research faculty member Dr. Sean Birkel, who also serves as Maine State Climatologist, is a research scientist with expertise in climate and glacier modeling.
 Among his particular interests, which include modern, historical, and ice-age climate, as well as environmental health, is data visualization.